 Light it up

-Outdoor lighting can be a perfect way to turn you small garden into a cosy retreat.
+Outdoor lighting can be a perfect way to turn your small garden into a cosy retreat.
 Along with garden ornaments, lighting is one of the quickest ways to add personality to your outdoor area.
 Hang string lighting around your dining/seating area to keep parties going when the sun goes down.
-And dot brightly coloured lanterns around the garden to draw attention to the different areas of your space whilst creating a truly magical setting.
+And dot brightly coloured lanterns around the garden to draw attention to the different areas of your space while creating a truly magical setting.

 Include an optical illusion